tangrams/cartography-docs/api-reference.md

 # API reference

-Mapzen House Styles offer several global properties to customize and extend the map.
+Mapzen House Styles offer several global properties to customize and extend the basemap.

 Not every basemap supports the full set of resources and the default styling of these assets is customized per Mapzen house style.
 See [Styles](styles.md) for what's supported.

+As the house styles are still in active development we recommend peggging an import to a specific major version, eg: `5`.
+See the [versioning](versioning.md) doc for more details.

 ## Language